David Merritt

-David Roy Merritt (born November 16, 1955 in Los Angeles) is an American astrophysicist.
-Until 2017 he was a professor at the Rochester Institute of Technology in Rochester, New York.
+David Roy Merritt (born November 16, 1955, in Los Angeles) is an American astrophysicist.
+He is known for Osipkov–Merritt model, the Leonard–Merritt mass estimator and the M–sigma relation.

+Education and career

 He received in 1982 his PhD in Astrophysical Sciences from Princeton University with thesis advisor Jeremiah P. Ostriker and held postdoctoral positions at the University of California, Berkeley and the Canadian Institute for Theoretical Astrophysics in Toronto.
 Merritt's fields of specialization include dynamics and evolution of galaxies, supermassive black holes, and computational astrophysics.

-Merritt is a former Chair of the Division on Dynamical Astronomy of the American Astronomical Society.
+Until 2017, he was a professor at the Rochester Institute of Technology (RIT) in Rochester, New York.
+He was a former Chair of the Division on Dynamical Astronomy of the American Astronomical Society.
 He is a founding member of the Center for Computational Relativity and Gravitation at RIT.